evetodew/myFirstRepo/README.md

 # The App

 Part of the CodeCloudFleet challenge.
-Combined repo for all htmls.
+Combined repo for all files.